-According to Reuters, the World Health Organization (WHO) said it has discovered a number of contaminated cough syrups and suspensions in the Americas, the Eastern Mediterranean, Southeast Asia and the Western Pacific.
+According to Reuters, the World Health Organization (WHO) said it has detected several contaminated cough syrups and suspensions in the Americas, the Eastern Mediterranean, Southeast Asia, and the Western Pacific .

-The WHO said the affected products were all manufactured by Pharmix Laboratories (Pakistan) and were first detected in the Maldives and Pakistan.
-Some contaminated products also appeared in Belize, Fiji and Laos.
+The WHO stated that the affected products were all manufactured by Pharmix Laboratories (Pakistan) and were first detected in the Maldives and Pakistan.
+Some contaminated products also appeared in Belize, Fiji, and Laos.

-According to WHO, some medicines (syrups containing active ingredients to treat certain medical conditions) contain ethylene glycol in excess of the permitted level.
-WHO recommends that countries increase their vigilance and check products manufactured by Pharmix Laboratories between December 2021 and December 2022.
+According to the WHO, some medications (syrups containing active ingredients to treat certain medical conditions) contain ethylene glycol in excess of permissible levels.
+The WHO recommends that countries increase vigilance and inspect products manufactured by Pharmix Laboratories between December 2021 and December 2022.

-According to WHO, a total of 23 batches of Alergo syrup, Emidone suspension, Mucorid syrup, Ulcofin suspension and Zincell syrup are affected.
-Alergo syrup is currently the only drug detected outside Pakistan.
+According to the WHO, a total of 23 batches of Alergo syrup, Emidone suspension, Mucorid syrup, Ulcofin suspension, and Zincell syrup are affected.
+Currently, Alergo syrup is the only product found to be affected outside of Pakistan.

 Source